drupol/not-a-number.io/_posts/drupal/2012-07-02-why-companies-are-not-ready-for-drupal.md

 As long as I learn new stuff everyday and I as long as I can share it with people and make them happy, I'm happy.

-Working in the web and especially Drupal requires a couple of skills.You have to be able to work on Linux, setup a webserver and understand how it works, understanding PHP and managing databases and how they works and if you're lazy, you'll use extensively a tool called Drush.
+Working in the web and especially Drupal requires a couple of skills.
+You have to be able to work on Linux, setup a webserver and understand how it works, understanding PHP and managing databases and how they works and if you're lazy, you'll use extensively a tool called Drush.

 Working with all those technologies requires the knowledge of other sub tools like SSH, Bash, a command line editor, an IDE, etc etc...